dotmake-build/svg-sprite/docs/README.md

                                                      characters, ? - Exactly one character.
                                                      Elements that should be usually preserved inside
                                                      <symbol> tag:
-                                                     - <path> — most common for icons
+                                                     - <path> â€” most common for icons
                                                      - <circle>, <rect>, <line>, <polygon>, <polyline>
-                                                     — basic shapes
+                                                     â€” basic shapes
-                                                     - <g> — groups of elements (preserve if used for structure or styling)
+                                                     - <g> â€” groups of elements (preserve if used for structure or styling)
-                                                     - <text> — if your icon includes text
+                                                     - <text> â€” if your icon includes text
-                                                     - <use> — if referencing other symbols
+                                                     - <use> â€” if referencing other symbols
-                                                     - <defs> — only if it contains reusable elements like gradients or filters used inside the symbol -ip, --id-prefix <id-prefix>                       The prefix to add to the id attribute when converting <svg> tag to <symbol> tag or vice
+                                                     - <defs> â€” only if it contains reusable elements like gradients or filters used inside the symbol -ip, --id-prefix <id-prefix>                       The prefix to add to the id attribute when converting <svg> tag to <symbol> tag or vice